 How Do I Avoid Finance Charges?

 With credit cards, you can generally avoid finance charges if you pay off your full statement balance by the due date.
-Fail to pay off your balance within the grace period, however, and interest will be assessed.
+If you fail to pay off the entire balance within the grace period, interest (among other finance charges) will be applied.

 There are at least two common exceptions to this rule.
 If you use your credit card to take out a cash advance, you may pay a finance charge even if you fully repay the advance by your due date.
 And unless you have a 0% transfer rate, balance transfers may start accruing interest immediately as well.

 Installment loans are another matter.
 When you take out the loan, you generally agree to pay certain finance charges upfront or with your monthly payments.
 If you can pay your loan off early, you’ll save some of the money you would have paid in finance charges over the life of the loan.

 While you may not avoid finance charges in every situation, you may be able to lower your finance charges by getting a lower interest rate, taking out a loan to pay your balance or transferring a credit balance to a card with lower fees.
 Take a look at finance charge disclosures to compare.

 Finance Charges Disclosed